aravindo-swain/Hadoop/MapReduce/FirstMapReduceApp/README.md

-##FirstMapReduceApp
+## FirstMapReduceApp

-Problem : We are given a tab separated file containing details of player Dataset : The dataset is a tab separated file with the below details
+Problem : We are given a details of player with their score in each match.
+We need to find out total runs scored by a player.

+Dataset : The dataset is a tab separated file with the below details

 | Plaayer Name | Run | Ball Faced | 6s | 4s | Time | Average |